ROSRider/rosrider_doc/docs/IMAGE.md

 The `birds_eye_filter` publishes output to `/camera/top_image`.

-You can also remap the output of any filter using `<remap>`, and you put image processing filters at any sequence, thus constructing an image processing pipeline.
+You can also remap the output of any filter using `<remap>`, and sequence filters in any order, thus creating image processing pipelines.